 In a haze of jet lag and New York fever, this weekend I decided to dig out my old copies of Sex and the City and relive one of my all time favourite television shows.
 I know most girls can relate to this, but when I became a writer and I lived in a city centre apartment by myself, I genuinely thought I was Carrie Bradshaw reincarnated.
 When I used to smoke (I quit five years ago by the way kids, smoking isn’t cool) I actually smoked Malborough Lights because Carrie did.
 What a loser.
 From 1998 to 2004, Carrie and Co were the ultimate icons.

-So last Saturday it was like stepping back in time, with my old DVD player (no Ultra HD TV Panasonic for Victoria back in the day), curling up with some popcorn, wearing my huge flower corsage.
+So last Saturday it was like stepping back in time, with my old DVD player, curling up with some popcorn, wearing my huge flower corsage.
 Watching the show back, I was reminded of all the reasons I had so much love for these four women.
 There hadn’t really been a TV show prior to Sex and the City which touched on so many subjects and trends relevant to a girl growing up in her late teens and early twenties.
 So many lessons that are still significant today.

 1. Sometimes you just have to follow your heart